hanlab-SNU/GenomicGPS/README.md

 ### Downloading the package
 In order to download `GenomicGPS`, you can clone this repository via the commands.

-Before use 'git clone' command, please install extension of git called [Git Large File Storage (LFS)](https://github.com/git-lfs/git-lfs/wiki/Installation) for cloning the reference file (>100MB).
+Before using 'git clone' command, please install the extension of git called [Git Large File Storage (LFS)](https://github.com/git-lfs/git-lfs/wiki/Installation) for cloning the reference file (>100MB).
 Since it has many different ways to install LFS for various OS, please refer to [this page](https://github.com/git-lfs/git-lfs/wiki/Installation).
 Then, type the following to clone our repository.

 ```